google/rubik/README.md

 # Rubik

 Rubik is open-source solutions that enables Merchant Center users to improve their offers.
-It can improve reproved offers or actual ones, with best Merchant Center guidelines (https://support.google.com/merchants/answer/6101131?hl=en)
+It can improve reproved offers or actual ones, with best Merchant Center guidelines. (https://support.google.com/merchants/answer/6101131?hl=en)

 ## How it Works?